Pairwise Valid Instruments: Identification with Pairwise Valid Instruments

 \end{assumption}

 Assumption \ref{ass.IV validity binary D} is similar to the LATE assumptions in, for example, \citet{imbens1994identification}, \citet{angrist1995two}, \citet{frolich2007nonparametric}, \citet{kitagawa2015test}, and \citet{sun2021ivvalidity}.
-It imposes exclusion, random assignment, and monotonicity with respect to all possible values of the instrument $z\in \mathcal{Z}$, which can be restrictive in applications.
-Therefore, we introduce the notion of \emph{pairwise instrument validity}, which weakens the conditions in Assumption \ref{ass.IV validity binary D}.
+It imposes the IV validity assumptions with respect to all possible values of the instrument $z\in \mathcal{Z}$.
+This assumption has a lot of identifying power: It identifies LATEs with respect to every pair of IV values $(z_{k},z_{k+1})$ with $\mathbb{P}(D_{z_{k+1}}>D_{z_{k}})>0$.
+However, Assumption \ref{ass.IV validity binary D} can be restrictive in applications.
+We therefore introduce the notion of \emph{pairwise instrument validity}, which weakens the conditions in Assumption \ref{ass.IV validity binary D}.
 Define the set of all possible pairs of values of $Z$ as